obspy/obspy/misc/docs/source/tutorial/code_snippets/probabilistic_power_spectral_density.rst

 .. note::

-   Providing metadata from e.g. a Dataless SEED volume is safer than specifying static poles and zeros information (see :class:`~obspy.signal.spectral_estimation.PPSD`).
+   Providing metadata from e.g. a Dataless SEED or StationXML volume is safer than specifying static poles and zeros information (see :class:`~obspy.signal.spectral_estimation.PPSD`).